HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 deep_supervise= True
 ```

-The configuration for URPC training is:
+The setting for URPC training is:

 ```bash
 ssl_method     = URPC